A Select List of Our Authors

 Named a "Top Young Historian" by History News Network, Kohn is the author of HEIR TO THE EMPIRE CITY: New York and the Making of Theodore Roosevelt and HOT TIME IN THE OLD TOWN: The Great Heat Wave of 1896 and the Making of Theodore Roosevelt (Basic Books).

-Professor and Chair of the Psychology Department at Randolph-Macon College, Lambert is the author of WELL GROUNDED: The Neurobiology of Rational Decisions and LIFTING DEPRESSION: A Neuroscientist's Hands-On Approach to Activating Your Brain's Healing Power.
+Professor of Behavioral Neuroscience at the University of Richmond, Lambert is the author of WELL GROUNDED: The Neurobiology of Rational Decisions and LIFTING DEPRESSION: A Neuroscientist's Hands-On Approach to Activating Your Brain's Healing Power.

 Guru Madhavan